-Swim and fish in the Eel River as you swim and fish during the warm months.
+Cool off in the Eel River as you swim and fish during the warm months.
 This national scenic and wild river is home to salmon and steelhead that return to spawn in the fall and winter.
-Visit some of the grove’s landmark trees like the walk-through tree, bat tree, and chandelier tree, which features multiple trunks branching out several feet above the forest floor, is also a not-to-miss landmark.
-Before heading back to your camp for the night, take time to hunt for geocaches and enjoy time by the fire with your family.
+Visit some of the grove’s landmark trees like the walk-through tree, and the bat tree.
+The chandelier tree, which features multiple trunks branching out several feet above the forest floor, is also a not-to-miss landmark.
+Before heading back to your camp for the night, take time to hunt for geocaches, and then enjoy time by the fire with your family.
 With a variety of campsites and activities suited for the whole family, Richardson Grove State Park is the perfect stop on your next journey through northern California.

 RV Rentals in Richardson Grove State Park